: Switzerland in the face of genocide

 Northern Italy, September 1943.
 An English and an American, escaped prisoners of war, are taken in by a village priest who helps refugees of all nationalities.

-Switzerland in the face of genocide.
-New research and perspectives
+Switzerland and the genocide: new research and perspectives

 Published on 1 December 2017

-During the Second World War, Switzerland is the neutral power whose geostrategic position is most threatened, landlocked in the heart of German Europe from November 1942.
+During the Second World War, Switzerland was the neutral power whose geostrategic position was the most threatened; it was landlocked in the heart of German Europe from November 1942.